galaxyproject/training-material/topics/assembly/tutorials/assembly-decontamination/tutorial.md

 {: .comment}

-This analysis descripbed in this tutorial will work with any assembly in FASTA format.
+The analysis described in this tutorial will work with any assembly in FASTA format.
 If your initial dataset is compressed, use the tool `Convert compressed file to uncompressed.` first.

 > <hands-on-title> Data Upload </hands-on-title>